GoogleCloudPlatform/google-cloud-visualstudio/GoogleCloudExtension/GoogleCloudExtension.DataSources.UnitTests/Readme.md

 ﻿# Writing Unit Tests for DataSources
-## [Moq][Moq] mocks of [Google.Apis][DotNetApis] services
+## Create [Moq][Moq] mocks of [Google.Apis][DotNetApis] services

 ### Intro

 Writing unit tests for [GoogleCloudExtension.DataSources][GoogleCloudExtension.DataSources] is hard because the [Google.Apis][DotNetApis] services are hard to mock.
-They have only a handful of interfaces and few virutal methods.
+The [Moq][Moq] library used by the Google Cloud Visual Studio Extension unit test projects can only mock virtual members, and the [Google.Apis][DotNetApis] libraries have only a handful of interfaces and few virutal methods.
-Fortunatly, they are generated; once you figure out hot to mock one, you can mock them all.
+Fortunatly, they are generated; once you figure out how to mock one, you can mock them all.

-The Google Cloud Visual Studio Extension unit test projects use the [Moq][Moq] library to build mocks.

-### Getting service mocs for unit tests
+### Getting service mocks for unit tests

 ```
 PubsubService mockedService = GetMockedService(